Brexit News: Royal Assent As Kate Middleton And Prince William To ‘Charm’ Paris

 The Queen’s assent today is a given, and far from being at war with France, Britain is doing everything it can to smooth diplomatic relations as Brexit creeps closer.
 In an attempt to charm European leaders, the British Foreign Office asked the Duke and Duchess of Cambridge to pay a visit to Paris this weekend.

-British news outlet WWD reports that “Britain’s secret weapon,” the popular Kate Middleton and Prince William, are set to begin a “series of royal engagements on behalf of the Foreign and Commonwealth Office.”
+British news outlet, WWD, reports that “Britain’s secret weapon,” the popular Kate Middleton and Prince William, are set to begin a “series of royal engagements on behalf of the Foreign and Commonwealth Office.”
 Kate and Prince William fly to Paris for two days this weekend, and in July they plan to visit Germany and Poland.

-The “charm offensive” by Middleton and Prince William is something of a last-ditch hope on the part of British diplomats struggling to maintain good relations with EU nations as pro-Brexit English politicians bluster and threaten.
+The “charm offensive” by Middleton and Prince William is something of a last ditch hope on the part of British diplomats struggling to maintain good relations with EU nations as pro-Brexit English politicians bluster and threaten.

 It's starting to dawn on people that those in charge of #Brexit are clueless.
 We're like passengers on a careering bus driven by chimps. :0